hliang/FqHash/README.md

 ![FqHash Screenshot](https://raw.githubusercontent.com/hliang/hliang.github.io/master/img/FqHash-Win.png)

-## Running FqHash
+## Installation
 <em>Requirement: Java Runtime Environment (JRE) 8+</em>

-Download the jar file and simply double-click it.
+Download the latest jar file from the [release page](https://github.com/hliang/FqHash/releases) to your computer, and simply double-click it.

 ## Using FqHash
 1. Add files/folder.
 If a folder is chosen, all sequence files inside will be added to the table.